Massachusetts museums and galleries are among the finest in the world

 Discover the world’s art treasures right nearby

-With over 20,000 square feet of space showing current and ongoing exhibitions, the Fitchburg Art Museum features works from historical collections and special loan exhibitions focused on regional contemporary art.
-The permanent exhibitions include 19th century American art, American photography, African, Greek, and Roman art, and one of the best exhibits on ancient Egypt in New England.
-Founded in 1925 through the bequest of artist, collector and Fitchburg native Eleanor Norcross (1854-1923), the Museum is a showcase and testament to her extraordinary talents and educational vision as an important pioneer in American social history.
+With over 20,000 square feet of exhibitions, the Fitchburg Art Museum features works from historical collections and loaned exhibitions on regional contemporary art.
+The permanent exhibitions include 19th-century American art, American photography, African, Greek, and Roman art, and one of the best exhibits on ancient Egypt in New England.
+Founded in 1925 through the bequest of artist, collector and Fitchburg native Eleanor Norcross, the museum is a showcase of her vision as a pioneer in American social history.
 Discover masterpieces in 12 beautifully designed galleries.
 And on the first Thursday of the month from November to March, shop the Fitchburg Farmers’ Market on site.

 200 Massachusetts Avenue